-- benefits provided in kind (e.g. housing or medical treatment) and normally free of tax (34.5 %).
+- benefits provided in kind (for example, housing or medical treatment) and normally free of tax and social contributions (34.8 %).

 Rates of levies deducted from liable benefits

-The extent to which social protection benefits are liable to levies does not fully explain the difference between gross and net expenditure, as the rates at which these taxes and contributions are levied also needs to be considered.
-The overall combined rate — in other words, the taxation and social contribution rate on all social protection benefits — for the EU (excluding Poland) was 8.1 % in 2014, as just over half (53.5 %) of the total value of benefits granted were subject to one or more obligatory levies.
+The extent to which social protection benefits are liable to levies does not fully explain the difference between gross and net expenditure, as the rates at which these taxes and social contributions are levied also needs to be considered.
+The overall combined rate – in other words, the taxation and social contribution rate on all social protection benefits – for the EU was 9.3 % in 2019; just over half (55.5 %) of the total value of benefits granted were subject to one or more obligatory levies.

-In general, those EU Member States where a relatively large proportion of expenditure on social protection benefits was recouped through the fiscal system also tended to have both a high proportion of their benefits liable to levies and high effective tax rates (see Figure 5).
-In 2014, the highest shares of benefits being recovered by general government were in the Netherlands (20.4 %) and Denmark (15.9 %), while this share was below 1.0 % in Ireland, the Czech Republic, Slovakia and Bulgaria.
+Generally, EU Member States that recouped a relatively large proportion of expenditure on social protection benefits through the fiscal system also tended to have both a high proportion of their benefits liable to levies and high effective tax and social contribution rates (see Figure 5).
+In 2019, the highest shares of benefits being recovered by general government through levies were in the Netherlands (18.8 %) and Denmark (15.1 %), while this share was below 1.0 % in Romania, Czechia, Slovakia and Bulgaria.

 The impact of the fiscal system is more extensive for benefits predominantly paid in cash

-Both tax and social protection systems play an important role in redistributing income.
-Different social protection benefits serve different social purposes and are provided to recipients through different conduits (in kind or in cash).
-Fiscal systems take into account the purposes for which benefits are provided, whilst at the same time the methods by which they are delivered impact the extent to which such systems may recoup (some) expenditure.
+Both fiscal and social protection systems play an important role in redistributing income.
+The range of social protection benefits serve a variety of social purposes and are provided to recipients through different forms (in kind or in cash).
+Fiscal systems take into account the purposes for which benefits are provided, while at the same time the methods by which they are delivered impact the extent to which such systems may recoup (some) expenditure.

-Given that means-tested benefits can play a role in the reallocation of income to those most in need, it is not surprising that only a small proportion of EU-28 expenditure on these benefits (an estimated 2.5 %) was recouped by governments through their fiscal systems in 2014 (note this figure includes 2012 data for Poland).
-By contrast, 8.9 % of EU-28 gross expenditure on non-means-tested benefits was returned to governments through the payment of taxes and social contributions.
+Given that means-tested benefits can play a role in the reallocation of income to those most in need, it is not surprising that only a small proportion (2.8 %) of EU expenditure on these benefits was recouped by governments through their fiscal systems in 2019.
+By contrast, 10.1 % of EU gross expenditure on non-means-tested benefits was returned to governments through the payment of taxes and social contributions.

-In terms of the purposes that social protection benefits serve, old age benefits and survivors’ benefits (those paid to ensure a source of income after the death of a spouse or parent) were most affected by obligatory levies, with gross values reduced by 13.5 % and 12.4 % respectively (see Figure 6).
-The gross value of unemployment and disability benefits were reduced by 9.5 % and 6.3 % respectively, while sickness, social exclusion n.e.c. and family/children benefits were all reduced by no more than 3.0 %; housing benefits were unaffected (as their tax rate is zero).
+In terms of the purposes that social protection benefits serve, old age benefits and survivors’ benefits (paid to ensure a source of income after the death of a spouse or parent) were most affected by obligatory levies, with gross values in the EU reduced by 15.4 % and 12.8 % respectively in 2019 (see Figure 6).
+The gross value of unemployment, disability benefits and sickness benefits were reduced by 9.4 %, 6.9 % and 4.0 % respectively, while social exclusion n.e.c. and family/children benefits were both reduced by 2.2 %; housing benefits were unaffected (as the rate of levies was zero).

 Liability to taxes and social contributions varies between benefits serving different purposes

-As might be expected, means-tested benefits are generally exempt from levies.
-In 2014, only 17.8 % of total EU (excluding Poland) expenditure on means-tested benefits were cash benefits subject to levies (in the form of taxes and/or social contributions) compared with 58.1 % of expenditure for non-means-tested benefits (see Figure 7).
-This is partly due to the fact that means-tested benefits more often take the form of benefits in kind (44.2 % compared with 33.6 % for non-means-tested benefits) but mainly because, when paid in cash, they are far less often subject to obligatory levies.
+As might be expected, means-tested benefits are generally exempt from levies (in the form of taxes and/or social contributions).
+In 2019, just over one fifth (21.8 %) of total EU expenditure on means-tested benefits were cash benefits subject to levies compared with 59.6 % of expenditure for non-means-tested benefits (see Figure 7).
+This is partly due to the fact that means-tested benefits more often take the form of benefits in kind (41.9 % compared with 33.9 % for non-means-tested benefits) but mainly because, when paid in cash, they are far less often subject to obligatory levies.

 Differences in the application of levies can also be observed between benefits serving different functions.
-Across the EU (again excluding Poland), just over 90 % of old age and survivors’ benefits were subject to taxes and/or social contributions in 2014; in contrast, the corresponding shares for housing, sickness, family/children and social exclusion n.e.c. were all below 30 %.
-Between these extremes, 40.8 % of disability benefits and 71.5 % of unemployment benefits were subject to some form of levy.
+Across the EU, more than 90.0 % of old age and survivors’ benefits were subject to taxes and/or social contributions in 2019, as were 71.5 % of unemployment benefits.
+By contrast, the corresponding shares for housing, sickness/healthcare, and family/children were all below 30.0 %.
+Between these extremes, 34.6 % of social exclusion n.e.c. and 43.0 % of disability benefits were subject to some form of levy.

 While some of these differences arise as a result of varying proportions of benefits that are provided in kind, others are due to the differing application of levies on cash benefits.
-For example, within the EU-28 a relatively low share of sickness benefits (12.7 %) and no housing benefits were paid in cash and therefore the scope for applying taxes was limited or non-existent.
-By contrast, over two thirds of each of the remaining social protection benefit functions were paid in cash, with almost the entirety of unemployment, old age and survivors’ benefits paid in cash.
-Nonetheless, not all types of benefits predominantly paid in cash were liable to levies to the same extent.
-For example, some 93.9 % of unemployment benefits in the EU-28 were paid in cash and three quarters (76.2 %) of these cash benefits were liable to levies, while around two thirds of family/children benefits were paid in cash, with less than one third (30.0 %) of these subject to levies.
+For example, within the EU a relatively low share of sickness/healthcare benefits (14.7 %) and no housing benefits were paid in cash and therefore the scope for applying levies was limited or non-existent.
+By contrast, three fifths or more of each of the remaining social protection benefit functions were paid in cash, with more than 90.0 % of unemployment, old age and survivors’ benefits paid in cash.
+Nonetheless, not all types of benefits predominantly paid in cash were liable to levies to the same extent:

 Rates of levies deducted from liable benefits vary between benefits serving different purposes

-In 2014, average combined taxation and social contribution rates applied to social protection benefits subject to levies in the EU (excluding Poland) varied between functions, exceeding 8.0 % in all cases except for housing (see Figure 8); the range was from a low of 8.6 % for social exclusion n.e.c. up to 25.9 % for sickness benefits.
-Somewhat higher effective taxation and social contribution rates were applied to non means-tested benefits subject to levies than their means-tested counterparts (15.1 % compared with 14.1 %).
-Because a larger proportion of non means-tested benefits were subject to such levies (58.1 % compared with 17.8 %) this translated into a much higher proportion of all such benefits (whether liable to levies or not) being returned to government budgets (8.8 % compared with 2.5 %).
+In 2019, average combined taxation and social contribution rates applied to social protection benefits subject to levies in the EU varied between functions, exceeding 6.0 % in all cases except for housing (see Figure 8).
+The range was from a low of 6.4 % for social exclusion n.e.c. up to 28.4 % for sickness/healthcare benefits.
+Somewhat higher effective taxation and social contribution rates were applied to non-means-tested benefits subject to levies than their means-tested counterparts (17.0 % compared with 12.8 %).
+Because a larger proportion of non-means-tested benefits were subject to such levies (59.6 % compared with 21.8 %) this translated into a much higher proportion of all such benefits (whether liable to levies or not) being returned to government budgets (10.1 % compared with 2.8 %).

-In general the benefits for which relatively large proportions of expenditure are recouped through the fiscal system are those where large proportions of benefits are liable to levies and at the same time the effective taxation and social contribution rates applied to liable benefits are high.
-Although the highest effective rates in the EU (excluding Poland) were applied to liable sickness benefits, they were only applied to a relatively small proportion of total sickness benefits and as a result the overall share recouped from this function was relatively low (3.0 %).
-Similarly, the effective rates applied across the EU to disability, family/children and social exclusion benefits that were liable to taxes and social contributions were 15.2 %, 8.7 % and 8.6 %, leading to shares of 6.2 %, 1.8 % and 2.3 % respectively being reclaimed by governments on all such benefits.
-By contrast, the effective combined rates applied to liable old age and survivors’ benefits in the EU were 14.9 % and 13.2 % and, as almost all of these benefits were liable to obligatory levies, relatively high shares of the expenditure on all such benefits was recouped by governments (13.4 % and 12.3 % respectively).
+In general, the benefits for which relatively large proportions of expenditure are recouped through the fiscal system are those where large proportions of benefits are liable to levies and at the same time the effective taxation and social contribution rates applied to liable benefits are high.
+Although the highest effective rates in the EU were applied to liable sickness/healthcare benefits (28.4 %), they were only applied to a relatively small proportion of total sickness/healthcare benefits and as a result the overall share recouped from this function was relatively low (4.0 %).
+Similarly, the effective rates applied across the EU to disability, family/children and social exclusion benefits that were liable to taxes and social contributions were 16.0 %, 10.3 % and 6.4 %, leading to shares of 6.9 %, 2.2 % and 2.2 % respectively being reclaimed by governments on all such benefits.
+By contrast, the effective combined rates applied to liable old age and survivors’ benefits in the EU were 16.9 % and 13.7 % and, as almost all of these benefits were liable to obligatory levies, relatively high shares of the expenditure on all such benefits were recouped by governments (15.4 % and 12.8 % respectively).